DiederikBlanson/kubernetes_fullstack/README.md

 The fullstack application uses the following technologies:
 1. Front-end: A React application written in TypeScript, using the default template of create-react-app which displays a single page.
 This allows the connection with the server to be tested, and verifies that the server returns a response.
 2. Back-end: A NodeJS application written in TypeScript, using Express.
 This API consists of a single endpoint which returns a dummy response to the frontend.
 3. Database: A PostgreSQL database with a single table.
-Although there is a Docker container for the database, it is not yet connected to the backend (TODO).

 <br/>